fac18/safe-space/README.md

 ## Solution

-A mobile and desktop friendly website survey that allows those within the music industry to report their incidents of harassment in the format of a multi-step form.

-Buy using input fields they’re guided through information to provide and have the option to leave longer answers.
+Our solution was to build an app with a mobile and desktop friendly, multi-step form that guides the user to submit only the information they feel comfortable with.
+This submits report data to a secure store which is easily accessible to MU staff.

 ## Installation